MindscapeHQ/raygun4android/README.md

 The above exception handler automatically catches and sends all uncaught exceptions.
 You can create your own or send from a catch block by calling RaygunClient.send() and passing in the Throwable.

-For an actual usage example, check out the sample application in the **app** modle of this project
+For an actual usage example, check out the sample application in the **app** module of this project

 ## Raygun and ProGuard

 ### General

-ProGuard is a free Java tool for obfuscation, class file shrinking, optimizing and preverifying.
+ProGuard is a free Java tool for obfuscation, class file shrinking, optimizing and pre-verifying.
 When enabling ProGuard in a native Android application that also uses Raygun, the obfuscation feature requires a bit of attention.
 By default, your obfuscated class and method names will show up in the stacktraces of exception/error reports submitted to Raygun.
 This makes the stacktraces difficult to read when looking into the cause of the issues.

 ProGuard produces a mapping.txt file that can be used to restore the original class and method names.
 Such files can be uploaded to Raygun to automatically process all of your exception reports into readable stacktraces.